timescale/docs/use-timescale/hypertables/improve-query-performance.md

 partitioned.
 For example, in a hypertable where every day of the year is a separate chunk, a query for September 1 accesses only the chunk for that day.
 However, many queries use columns other than the partitioning one.
 For example, a table might have two columns: one for when data was gathered and one for when it was added to the database.
-If you partition by the date of gathering, a query by the date of adding access all chunks in the hypertable and slows performance.
+If you partition by the date of gathering, a query by the date of adding accesses all chunks in the hypertable and slows the performance.

-To improve query performance, TimescaleDB enables you skip hypertable chunks on non-partitioning columns.
+To improve query performance, TimescaleDB enables you to skip hypertable chunks on non-partitioning columns.

 ## How chunk skipping works